WHEN & WHERE TO TRAVEL IN THE AMAZON

 The timings of seasons can vary from year to year.
 Some visitors prefer to visit from November to February.
 At this time, you can experience both dry and flooded areas of the jungle, depending on where you go.

-Amacayacu National Natural Park: Located near Leticia, Amacayacu National Natural Park is a protected area showcasing the Colombian Amazon’s incredible biodiversity.
+Amacayacu National Natural Park: Located near Leticia, this incredible park is a protected area showcasing the Colombian Amazon’s incredible biodiversity.
 Here, you can venture into dense rainforests, take boat excursions along the river, and observe wildlife like turles, crocodiles, and the world’s smallest primate, the lion marmoset.
-The best time to visit is between December and March and July to August, when the weather is more favorable.
+The best time to visit is between December and March and July to August.

 Puerto Nariño and Tarapoto Lakes: Puerto Nariño is a small town on the banks of the Loretoyacu River, a tributary of the Amazon.
 It is known for its commitment to sustainable tourism and offers a serene and laid-back atmosphere.
 From Puerto Nariño, you can explore the Tarapoto Lakes, famous for their natural beauty and diverse wildlife.
 The dry season is recommended for visiting this region.